-Visit our Seasonal Highlights guide for some of our suggestions for plants that are peaking today.
+Visit our Seasonal highlights guide to see which plants are peaking today.

 Windsor Great Park has witnessed countless events throughout history, dating back to pre-Saxon times - each of which has left its own distinctive mark on this impressive landscape.
-From William the Conqueror using the landscape as a hunting ground, to Queen Victoria entertaining on the shores of Virginia Water, to the stewardship of HRH the Duke of Edinburgh as Ranger of the Great Park for nearly 70 years, our Royal connections have remained strong throughout the years.
+From William the Conqueror using the landscape as a hunting ground, Queen Victoria entertaining on the shores of Virginia Water, to the stewardship of HRH the Duke of Edinburgh as Ranger of the Great Park for nearly 70 years, our Royal connections have remained strong throughout the years.

 Share in the experiences that generations of the Monarchy have enjoyed throughout history as you wander through Windsor Great Park.
-To find out more, visit our Heritage section and Interactive Timeline below.
+To find out more, take a look here and at the interactive timeline below.